StephanGocht/VeriPB/README.rst

     v x1 ~x2

-Given a partial assignment in form of a list of ``[literal]``, i.e. variable names with ``~`` as prefix to indicate negation, check that after unit propagation we are left with a full assignment that does not violate any constraint.
+Given a partial assignment in form of a list of ``[literal]``, i.e. variable names with ``~`` as prefix to indicate negation, check that:

+ * after unit propagation we are left with a full assignment, i.e. an assignment that assigns all variables that are mentioned in a constraint in the formula or the proof

+ * the full assignment does not violate any constraint

 If the check is successful then the clause consisting of the negation of all literals is added.
 If the check is not successful then verification fails.